Athmika/SoftSysThinkLISP/Reports/Project Proposal.md

 **Goal of our project**:

-Out MVP for this project is to create a minimal lisp interpreter in C.
+Our MVP for this project is to create a minimal lisp interpreter in C.

  + Our MVP should be able to accurately carryout all comparison and numerical lisp operations.
 For example, (+ 1 2 3) should evaluate to 6,  (- -3) should evaluate to 3,  (= 11 11) should evaluate to true,  (> 1 11) should evaluate to false and so on.